noteflow-ai/wp-bedrock/README.md

-# WP Bedrock AI Plugin
+# AI Chat for Amazon Bedrock AI Plugin

 A WordPress plugin that integrates Amazon Bedrock AI capabilities into your WordPress site, providing an intelligent chatbot with streaming responses.